CraftomeCJ/learningJournal/May2022/learningJournal20220520.md

   - use class for creating a custom type if it is used to represent a value
 - When should I use types lei?
   - When I want:
-    - to express some form of infomation that I can name distinctively
+    - to express some form of information that I can name distinctively
     - to prevent mistakes while I am coding with the help of IDE
     - to pass it around as concise function parameters
     - to describe a class constructor parameters